 Luggage & Bags

-- Suitcase: The next must-have item on your Taiwan packing list is a reliable suitcase.
+- Suitcase:Â The first must-have item on your Taiwan packing list is a reliable suitcase.
 Taiwan has an excellent transportation network connecting you to all corners of the island.
 Bus, train, and metro stations are modern, and there’s really no need to carry around a heavy travel backpack (unless you’re headed to SEA afterward).
-As a result, a spinner suitcase will be the most practical.
-Check out this gorgeous DELSEY Paris Chatelet Hardside suitcase that is lightweight and durable.
+If you’re searching for a great lightweight spinner suitcase, check out this gorgeous one from Delsey.

 - Carry-on Luggage: If you’re only spending a few days in Taiwan or a light packer, then this 21-inch American Tourister carry-on is a great choice.

-- Day bag: A small backpack is a must if you’re planning to hike all the wonderful trails in Taiwan.
-However, if you’re only sticking to urban areas, this Modoker Vintage Backpack is ideal.
-It has multiple compartments and an external USB charging port.
+- Day bag: A small backpack is a must if you plan to hike all the wonderful trails in Taiwan.
+However, this lightweight rucksack is ideal if you’re only staying in urban areas.
+It’s waterproof and has multiple compartments.Â

-- Packing cubes: If you didn’t know this yet, packing cubes are a real game-changer.
-Not only will they help you stay organized, but you won’t have to worry about overpacking.
-This DIMJ Cube Set includes pouches for your clothes, shoes, laundry and even electronic accessories.
+- Packing cubes:Â If you’re guilty of overpacking like me, using packing cubes will be a real game-changer.
+Not only will they keep you organized, but you will never have to worry about overpacking again.
+I use (and recommend) this set of DIMJ packing cubes, which has handy pouches for your clothes, shoes, laundry, and even electronic accessories.

 - Toiletry/cosmetics bag: If you’re not a big fan of hanging toiletry bags, then this lightweight, translucent toiletry bag is just what you need.
 Another great way to pack lighter is to invest in refillable travel bottles or jars.